 “We give thanks to God always for you all, making mention of you in our prayers.”
 (1 Thessalonians 1:2)

 We all have much to be thankful for.
 It is certainly appropriate to give audible thanks for our daily bread, whether in private, at a family meal, or in public at a fine restaurant.
 In fact, Jesus set the example.
-When He miraculously fed the multitude beside the Sea of Galilee, He began with a prayer of thanksgiving: “He took the seven loaves and the fish and gave thanks [and] broke them. . . .
-So they all ate and were filled” (Matthew 15:36-37).
+When He miraculously fed the multitude beside the Sea of Galilee, He began with a prayer of thanksgiving.
+“He took the seven loaves and the fishes, and gave thanks, and brake them....And they did all eat, and were filled” (Matthew 15:36-37).

 It is good to give thanks for our food and shelter and clothing, but the blessing of having Christian friends is even more thankworthy.
 The first letter to the Thessalonians was possibly Paul’s first Spirit-inspired letter to Christian friends, and Paul began with a testimony of thankfulness to God for them (see the text above).